sapirhe/caffeBavli/readme.rst

 Caffe Bavli system
 ###################

-This repository contains Caffe Bavli system code
+This repository contains Caffe Bavli system code.
+The workspace is codeigniter, wrriten in html 5, php, css, JavaScript and JQuery.

+© Sapir Hen, Maya Greenbaum & Almog Davidof

 ###################
 What is CodeIgniter